Support our work by becoming our Patron! Learn More

 3. Steps for whisking egg yolk:

-1. Egg yolks are often whisked separately with or without sugar, some times over the heat.
+1. Egg yolks are often whisked separately with or without sugar, sometimes over the heat.

 3. Using the same bowl, with the mixer fitted with the same whisk attachment, place the large egg yolks.